 Wednesday's Words on a Friday

-If you are posting on your own blog - let us know so that we can come along to read it and add a few encouraging words.
+If you are posting an entry on your own blog, please let us know so we can come along to read it and add a few encouraging words.

 This month the words/prompts are supplied by Charlotte and can be found here

 also: "you can't have your cake and eat it "